 Introduction

-The Internet Government Forum’s (IGF) Dynamic Coalition on Accessibility and Disability (DCAD) would like to provide the following guidelines to the IGF Secretariat on how to improve accessibility at IGF meetings and to eliminate barriers.
-The intention is to help the IGF Secretariat to improve accessibility for persons with disabilities and to include persons with age-related disabilities during IGF meetings.
-This requires the staff of IGF to understand certain procedures and to include those requirements as mandatory in all host agreements.
+The Internet Governance Forum’s (IGF) Dynamic Coalition on Accessibility and Disability (DCAD) provides the following guidelines to the IGF Secretariat on how to improve accessibility at IGF meetings and to eliminate barriers.
+The intention is to help the IGF Secretariat to improve accessibility and inclusion for persons with disabilities and persons with age-related disabilities during IGF meetings.
+This requires the staff of IGF to understand certain procedures and to include those requirements as mandatory in all host agreements. [we need to decide which of the below are mandatory]

 Accessibility considerations when organizing IGF meetings: